liamondrop/yatc/README.md

 # Yet Another Twitter Client

-Presented for you perusal is a little Twitter app built on top of a Flask server and a Bootstrap front end.
+Presented for you perusal is a little Twitter app built on top of a Flask server and a Backbone.js front end.
 The app makes use of the [Birdy](https://github.com/inueni/birdy) Twitter API client to retrieve the latest 10 tweets from any user's timeline, and continues to poll for updates once a minute.
 There's also a nifty little tool that enables you to quickly filter the currently loaded statuses by the Tweet text.

 ## Running the app